FM Dojo — User Guide

 Cloud providers

 Register cloud accounts for AWS EC2, Google Cloud, Linode, and Azure to let FM Dojo discover your server instances automatically.
-When you add a server in FMS Admin, the SSH host is pre-filled from the running instance — no manual IP lookup.
+When you add a server in Admin, the SSH host is pre-filled from the running instance — no manual IP lookup.
 AWS EC2 connections also enable AWS SSM access, so FM Dojo can run commands on your EC2 instance without an open SSH port.

 Database Authorizations